 Little David Rose's thumpin' stand-up bass, the double-shuffle drumming of Lee Beary, and the bounce piano of Scott Lawrence provide the rhythmic foundation of the band's jump style.
-Riffing on top is the trumpet sound of Robert Dehlinger and Jeff "Erv" Ervin on the saxophone.
+Riffing on top is the gutiar sound of Jackson Allen and Jeff "Erv" Ervin on the saxophone.
 These two fellas create the fireworks of vintage rhythm and blues.
-The charming Glen Earl Brown Jr on vocals and have become a trademark of Stompy Jones.
+The charming Glen Walters on vocals and have become a trademark of Stompy Jones.

 Stompy Jones came into existence in May of 1998 at the Hi Ball Lounge in San Francisco.
 I talked the owners of the Hi Ball into letting me host a swing jam session on Tuesday nights with the intent of finding musicians interested in helping me form a rhythm and blues dance band.
 After a month of Tuesdays, I was set with a six-piece jump band that could recreate the jaunty blues sound of Louis Jordan and the Tympany Five.